Capuchin

 Tourism and Attractions

-One of the major attractions near Capuchin is the Waitukubuli National Trail, particularly Segment 13, which runs from Penville to Capuchin.
+One of the major attractions near Capuchin is the Waitukubuli National Trail, particularly Segment #13, which runs from Penville to Capuchin.
 This trail segment is historically significant as indigenous Arawaks and the Kalinago people used it.
-The trail offers hikers views of Dominica’s lush landscapes and neighbouring French islands such as Marie-Galante, Les Saintes, and Guadeloupe.
+The trail offers hikers views of Dominica’s rugged landscape and neighbouring French islands such as Marie-Galante, Les Saintes, and Guadeloupe.